Best water filters for hard water: buyers guide

 Filtered water that tastes nicer and slows down the limescale build-up in your kettle?
 Yes please!

 I used a Brita jug for years but ditched it when we moved and it didn’t fit in our new fridge (classic!).
 At the plumbing company I also run - we’re getting more and more people asking us to install under-sink filters and filtered taps lately.
-So naturally I went down the rabbit hole: what are the main types of drinking water filters, what they do, and how do you choose the right one.

 Here's my lowdown.